 Corrected entry: When Smithers realises that he shot Jasper, instead of Mr. Burns, he mentions that he left the meeting early in order to watch Pardon My Zinger.
 However, in the previous episode, you see him walk out of the meeting with everyone else, very slowly.

-New this month Correction: True, however, everyone stopped walking after exiting the meeting and Smithers continued to walk, so he did leave before anyone else did.
+Correction: True, however, everyone stopped walking after exiting the meeting and Smithers continued to walk, so he did leave before anyone else did.
 He said he left the meeting early probably because he was delirious and couldn't remember it correctly.

 Corrected entry: Burns' sunblocker was meant to always block out the sun above Springfield.
 Yet when the Townspeople go to rip the sunblocker down, it is perfect daylight.

-New this month Correction: They weren't actually in Springfield when they ripped it down.
+Correction: They weren't actually in Springfield when they ripped it down.
 The Sunblocker was obviously out of town as shown where the scene where they go to rip it down starts.